spinnaker/spinnaker.github.io/setup/install/halyard.md

 In a separate shell, run:

 ```
-docker exec -it <id of halyard container> bash
+docker exec -it halyard bash
 ```

-Now you're able to interact with the Halyard daemon. __However__, any secrets/config you need to supply to the daemon (e.g. a kubeconfig file) will need to be mounted in either your local `~/.hal` directory, or another directory that you supply to `docker run`.
+Now you're able to interact with the Halyard daemon. __However__, any secrets/config you need to supply to the daemon (e.g. a kubeconfig file) will need to be mounted in either your local `~/.hal` directory, or another directory that you supply to `docker run` with additional `-v` command-line options.

 ## Command-Completion & Help